chrisjosephs/color_library/README.md

 - A view to expose your color data to headless frontends as json
 - Function to check where color is used to warn user where they will be updated if updated
 - Todo: compatible for exporting/creating through Drupal GraphQL
-- Todo: tags (currently comma listed 255 var field only)
+- Todo: tags (currently comma listed 255 var field only - break out into table)

 ## REQUIREMENTS